atomicsunset/VideoCompanion/README.md

-# Video Companion
+# Atomation Video Companion

 A dual-monitor video player designed for clean video output to a second display.
+Perfect for presentations, broadcasting, churches, and schools.

 ## Features